This post is about wind uplift

 Robert holds a B.S. in Horticulture from the University of Tennessee.

 Andrea brings 12 years’ experience as a landscape architect to the Columbia Green team.
 As Technical Director she is here to answer all your questions related to our green roof systems, and to provide design guidance and product support to specifiers, design professionals, and product installers.
 Andrea is a registered Landscape Architect with a focus on low impact development and green infrastructure, and is well versed in all phases of project design, construction and maintenance.

 A Pacific NW native, Andrea earned a Bachelor’s Degree in Landscape Architecture from University of Oregon.
 She practiced landscape architecture in Portland, with a focus on green design solutions for a diverse range project types and scales.

-Jordan is the Inside Sales Representative at Columbia Green Technologies and contributes a diverse skillset to the team, with a strong passion for sustainable development.
-She brings seven years of construction background, specifically in quality control and material testing in the laboratory.
-Jordan has come full circle as the first intern at Columbia Green Technologies where she held the Lead Generation and Market Research position.
-She currently works with the national and regional sales team to develop leads, track jobs from project concept to project completion, assists with product specification, and overall sales support.
+Jordan is the Inside Sales Representative at Columbia Green Technologies and contributes her diverse skill set to the team, along with a strong passion for sustainable development.
+She brings seven years of construction background, specifically in quality control and material laboratory testing.
+Jordan works with the national and regional sales team to develop leads, track jobs from project concept to project completion, assist with product specification, and provides overall sales support.